realwahl/stellar-api/Readme.md

 ./tests/run-hardware-wallet.sh --filter testCustomAsset12Payment
 ```

+Note: the wrapper resolves PHPUnit from this package, a consumer project's vendor bin, or your PATH.

 Troubleshooting

 - Device not detected: ensure `trezorctl list` finds your device; on Linux, install udev rules per Trezor docs and replug the device.